About

 Groups larger than 12: Cancellations must be made 30 days in advance.

-If cancellations are made without appropriate notice for a group larger than 12, the group will forfeit the deposit made towards their reservation.
+If cancellations are made without appropriate notice for a group larger than 12, the group will forfeit the deposit made towards their reservation: 50% between a month and two weeks, 100% within two weeks.

 Holiday Weekends: No cancellations can be made on holiday weekends.
 The full amount will be charged if cancellations are made.